If your company has a “paid time off” (PTO) policy instead of traditional vacation time, you might have to go to work sick if you want a vacation.

 But what about that vacation with your family in March?
 You might have to reschedule if you “use” too many sick days.

-So, should employees be allowed to go to work sick and risk getting others ill?
-Or should they stay home and allow their vacation time to slip away?
+So, should you go to work sick and risk getting others ill?
+Or should you stay home and allow your vacation time to slip away?

 What would you do if you had limited time and didn’t want to waste it as a sick day?